fereidani/kanal/README.md

 ### Benchmark Results
-Results are normalized based on kanal sync results, so 60x means the test for that framework takes 60 times slower than kanal.
+Results are normalized based on Kanal sync results, so 60x means the test for that framework takes 60 times slower than Kanal.

 Machine: `AMD Ryzen Threadripper 2950X 16-Core Processor`<br />
 Rust: `rustc rustc 1.64.0`<br />